jlchuun/Chip-8-Emulator/README.md

 # Chip-8 Emulator

 Interpreter for Chip-8 programming language built as an entry into emulator development implemented in Java.
-Implements most of the features of a Chip-8 virtual machine; the exceptions being working audio and consistent 60hz timers.
+Implements the main features of a Chip-8 virtual machine.

 ## About Project